Learn how to adapt to the continuously changing risk environment with an efficient, continuous risk monitoring strategy.

 Of course, before entering into a new vendor partnership, it’s critical to know whether that organization has any recent history of breach for which they were at fault for the data loss.
 BitSight collects information about publicly disclosed breaches from a variety of news sources and data breach aggregations services — so you’ll always have this information at your disposal when conducting your third-party risk management assessments.

 Streamline your vendor assessment with security ratings

 As your vendor network grows, so does your attack surface.
-In order to protect the assets in your expanding digital ecosystem, it’s critical for you to ensure that all of your third-party partners meet your security standards and conduct the necessary due diligence.
-With a standard KPI like security ratings, it’s easier than ever for you to assess a potential vendor’s cybersecurity posture throughout your business partnership — saving you valuable time and resources.
+In order to protect the assets in your expanding digital ecosystem, it’s critical for you to ensure that all of your third-party partners meet your security standards and conduct the necessary vendor due diligence.
+With a standard cybersecurity KPI like security ratings, it’s easier than ever for you to assess a potential vendor’s cybersecurity posture throughout your business partnership — saving you valuable time and resources.